When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction Breakdown

-A cover made from Helix’s proprietary Soft Touch Design fabric encases the mattress.
+A cover made of moisture-wicking Tencel fabric encases the mattress.
 This material is stretchy and breathable to allow for more air circulation.
-The proprietary Memory Foam Plus comfort layer is engineered to be more responsive than typical memory foam, while a transitional polyfoam layer beneath helps evenly distribute weight and acts as a cushion between the comfort layers and the support core.
-A layer of pocketed coils makes up the support core.
-These coils help lift the wider areas of the body to keep the spine aligned.
-Extra coils line the perimeter for reinforcement, allowing sleepers to sit or sleep closer to the edge.
+Memory foam comfort layers provide plush surface-level cushioning, while a transitional polyfoam layer beneath helps evenly distribute weight and acts as a cushion between the comfort layers and the support core.
+Pocketed coils make up the support core.
+These coils are zoned to help lift the wider areas of the body and keep the spine aligned.
+Thicker coils line the perimeter for reinforcement, allowing sleepers to sit or sleep closer to the edge.
 A final base layer made from polyfoam prevents shifting.

 Trial, Shipping, and Warranty